MatuxGG/OrianaLauncher/README.md

 # How to install ?

 - Download and install .net 5 [here](https://matux.fr/dotnet64).
 (Or alternatively from [here](https://matux.fr/dotnet32) if you're using a 32bit system)
-- Download the latest "OrianaInstaller.exe" in the release section.
+- Download the latest "OrianaInstaller.exe" available [here](https://challenger.matux.fr/download).
 - Launch the installer and choose a location for the software.
 (You shouldn't select your Among Us directory !)
 - Everything is set up ! :)